-The NC's assessment of performance of the Board Committees is assisted by the feedback from the NC, RC and ARC based on their self-assessment, and a report provided by the Exco.
+The NC's assessment of performance of the Board Committees is assisted by the self-assessment checklists of the NC, RC and ARC, and a report provided by the Exco.

-The annual evaluation process for each individual Director's performance includes a review of the background information concerning the Director, his attendance records at Board and Board Committee meetings and an evaluation by the NC based on certain assessment parameters which had been recommended by the NC and approved by the Board.
+The annual evaluation process for each individual Director's performance comprises three parts: (a) the background information concerning the Director including his attendance records at Board and Board Committee meetings; (b) questionnaire for completion by each individual Board member; and (c) NC's evaluation based on certain assessment parameters which had been recommended by the NC and approved by the Board.
+The completed questionnaires are then reviewed by the NC before the NC completes its evaluation of the individual Directors.

 When deliberating on the performance of a particular Director who is also a member of the NC, that member abstains from the discussions in order to avoid any conflict of interests.

-The results of the individual evaluation of each of the Directors are also used by the NC, in its consultation with the Board Chairman, to review, where appropriate, the composition of the Board and Board Committees, and to support its proposals, if any, for appointment of new members and its recommendations for the appointment and re-election of retiring Directors.
+The results of the individual evaluation of each of the Directors are also used by the NC, in its consultation with the Board Chairman, to review, where appropriate, the composition of the Board and Board Committees, and to support its proposals, if any, for appointment of new members and its recommendations for the re-election of retiring Directors.
 Comments from the Directors, if any, concerning the Board as a whole and the general performance of the Directors, are also presented to the Board.